Coronavirus digest: US releases new guidelines for international travel | DW | 25.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The US is set to welcome international travelers who are fully vaccinated as of November 8.
-Proof of vaccination of US approved or WHO emergency use authorized vaccines will be accepted.
+The United States is set to welcome international travelers who are fully vaccinated as of November 8.
+Proof of vaccination of US-approved or WHO emergency use authorized vaccines will be accepted.
 Follow DW for more.

 The Biden administration on Monday announced details on how the United States plans to reopen to international travelers beginning November 8.